 - 1 15-oz. can whole peeled tomatoes, hand crushed

-- 3-4 bunches mustard greens, stems removed, torn or roughly chopped
+- 3-4 bunches kale, mustard or collard greens, stems removed, torn or roughly chopped

 - 2 teaspoons light brown sugar (to taste)